If you experience a pet emergency after hours, please go immediately to one of the recommended centers below.

 Pyometra (infection of the uterus)

 Signs include discharge from the vagina, excessive urination and drinking.
 By the time signs are visible, infection is already present and she may already be experiencing kidney failure and other serious changes.
 Emergency surgery is frequently necessary.

 Anytime you suspect your pet has swallowed poison, you should contact us immediately.
-Some common household items that are poisonous to pets are: antifreeze, rat and mouse poison, ibuprofen, acetaminophen and chocolate.
-If you pet has ingested something not intended for consumption, please contact us immediately.
+Some common household items that are poisonous to pets are antifreeze, rat and mouse poison, ibuprofen, acetaminophen, and chocolate.
+If your pet has ingested something not intended for consumption, please contact us immediately.

 Signs include heavy panting and difficulty breathing after being left in a car, heavy exercise outside, or left outside without shade or protection.
 The tongue and mucous membranes will appear bright red.
 The saliva will become thick and tenacious, and the dog often vomits.
 If not treated immediately the pet will collapse, seizures will follow with the pet going into a coma, with death rapidly to follow.
 Immediate professional medical attention is necessary.

 This type of emergency comprises most cases seen at emergency clinics and is very long and diverse.
 Often the first sign in these types of emergencies is a behavior change.
 If you believe a significant change in behavior has occurred, seek veterinary attention soon.
 It is better for us to determine nothing is seriously wrong than for a true emergency to go untreated.

 Remember that most pets are inquisitive and that young, teething pets frequently put foreign objects in their mouths.
 Attend obedience class and keep your pets controlled and away from traffic; spay and neuter all non-breeding animals; keep poisons away from pets and try and keep your pet calm before and after eating.

 Interesting in learning more about how we can help your pet?
 Check out more services by clicking the button below, or call us directly.